eugene-lok/journeo-backend/README.md

 ---

 ## About
 This is the backend for Journeo, an advanced LLM-based travel itinerary planner.
-It leverages OpenAI's GPT models, Google Places API, and Mapbox GL JS to generate personalized, intelligent travel itineraries with precise geolocation details.
+It leverages OpenAI's GPT models through LangGraph, Google Places API, and Mapbox GL JS to generate personalized, intelligent travel itineraries with precise geolocation details.

 ### Key Features:
 - **Intelligent Itinerary Generation**: Uses OpenAI's GPT to create personalized travel plans